IS AI-GENERATED ART COPYRIGHTED?

 NO — in most cases, AI-generated art is not protected by copyright the way human-created art is.
-That’s because under current copyright law, a work typically needs a human author to qualify for protection.
-Since AI is a machine and not a legal person, its creations usually fall into the public domain by default.
+That’s because under current copyright law, The project typically needs a human author to qualify for protection.
+Since AI is a machine and not a legal person, its creations are uncopyrightable by default.

 WHY THIS MATTERS: